Andrade El Idolo: Professional wrestling persona

-Throughout his career, Andrade has portrayed two main characters, La Sombra and Andrade "Cien" Almas, with both of those characters having phases of being heroic and villainous.

-From 2007 through 2014, Andrade portrayed the masked character "La Sombra" as a heroic, young, high-flying wrestler who used a lot of lucha libre moves, especially dives off the top rope and occasionally out of the ring to the floor.
+From 2007 through 2014, Andrade portrayed the masked character "La Sombra", a heroic, young, high-flying wrestler who used a lot of lucha libre moves, especially dives off the top rope and occasionally out of the ring to the floor.
 At the time, he often used a split-legged corkscrew senton dive off the top rope to finish his matches.

-When he transitioned from a face to a heel character in 2014, he developed a more individual personality, acting cockier and more laid back in the ring, acting unimpressed with his opponents by adopting a more arrogant tranquilo attitude that became synonymous with all the Los Ingobernables members.
-As a heel, he began using the Sombra Driver (sometimes referred to as the Shadow Driver), a Schoolboy suplex, that illustrated his transition from high-flyer to a more power-based wrestler.
+When he turned from a face to a heel character in 2014, he developed a more individual personality, acting cockier, more laid back in the ring, and unimpressed with his opponents by adopting a more arrogant tranquilo attitude that became synonymous with all the Los Ingobernables members.
+As a heel, he began using the Sombra Driver (sometimes referred to as the Shadow Driver), a schoolboy suplex, that illustrated his transition from high-flyer to a more power-based wrestler.

 Initially, the Andrade "Cien" Almas character was portrayed as a face, although without much depth to the character.
 His heel turn in 2016 saw a return of the arrogant tranquilo character he had used with success while working as "La Sombra", now bolstered by the presence of manager Zelina Vega, who helped him win matches by unfair means.
 After his heel turn, Andrade often used a running double knee smash against an opponent sitting in the corner of the ring, or sometimes on an opponent leaning against the ring post on the outside of the ring.
 After his heel turn, he began using a hammerlock DDT (which he named La Sombra) as a finisher.
-As of his debut at AEW Road Rager, Andrade would enter the ring wearing a white suit with black stripes and a black skeleton mask, resembling DC Comics supervillain Black Mask.
+As of his debut at Road Rager in mid-2021, Andrade would enter the ring wearing a white suit with black stripes and a black skeleton mask, resembling DC Comics supervillain Black Mask.
+He began using a butterfly neckbreaker (which he named The Message in WWE and The DM in AEW) as a finisher in early 2024.
+Starting in 2026, he would take a selfie with a female extra talent posing as a fan in the front row during his matches as a recurring gag.